-Exactly when a duck starts to lay eggs varies by breed, just as it does with chickens.
+Exactly when a duck starts to lay eggs varies by breed.
 On average, all duck breeds reach sexual maturity before they are 7 months old.
 The time of year a duckling is hatched plays a role in how quickly they reach sexual maturity.

 Ducklings hatched from April through July are born at a time when the days are long, helping them mature more quickly.
 Just as sunlight is vital to egg production, it is important to a duck’s growth rate, as well.

 Ducklings that are born from late September through January will most often take up to two months longer to mature because the days are far shorter this time of year.